-Please read and respect the safety and other information provided on this page.
+Please read and respect the following safety and other information provided on this page.
+Failure to comply with the agreed safety requirements could mean the permanent loss of the airfield to modellers.

-These arrangements have been agreed with the Shuttleworth Management Team and form part of the agreement under which ModelAir runs model flying events at Old Warden.
+The following information forms part of the ModelAir agreement with Shuttleworth Management, under which ModelAir organises model flying events at Old Warden.

 MODEL FLYING TIMES FOR ALL DISCIPLINES

-Model Flying commences at 10.01 and finishes at 17.45 to allow time for the airfield to be clear by 18.00 for May and July events.
+In May and July, Model Flying commences at 10.01 and ends at 17.45 to allow time for the airfield to be clear by 18.00.

 Between 10.00 – 18.00 (17.00 in September) the airfield will be closed to full size activity unless previously arranged.